LockateMe/libsodium.js/README.md

 ```

 __NOTE:__ for each of the functions/constants you add, make sure that the corresponding symbol files exist in the `wrapper/symbols` folder and that the constants are listed in the `wrapper/constants.json` file.

+__NOTE:__ If try you run `node test/test.js` to test your custom build, it will not test your custom build (but it will test the latest "official" build).
+However you can test it inside the browser by opening `test/index.html`.

 ## Authors